ivstudio/dsa/README.md

-# JavaScript Data Structures and Algorithms Test Environment
+# JavaScript Data Structures and Algorithms (DSA)

 ## Overview

-This repository provides a test environment and documentation for JavaScript data structures and algorithms.
-It includes code implementations, test cases, and utilities to make it easier to write and test solutions effectively.
+This repository is a study and exercise guide for data structures and algorithms (DSA).
+It features TypeScript code implementations, test cases, and utilities to streamline the process of writing and testing solutions effectively.

 ### Table of Contents